open-rpa/docs/docs/flow/ConfigurationValues.md

 use_ingress_beta1_syntax= # Default: false - For old kubernetes installation, use beta1 syntax ?
-use_openshift_routes= # Default: false - on openshift we use routes and not traefik as ingress controller agent_image_pull_secrets= # If using custom image repository that requeires authentiction, like habor, set secret here auto_create_personal_nodered_group= # Default: false - Backwward compability with 1.4, allow openflow to autocrete nodered admin roles for all new users auto_create_personal_noderedapi_group= # Default: false - Backwward compability with 1.4, allow openflow to autocrete nodered api roles for all new users, require auto_create_personal_nodered_group to be true as well force_add_admins= # Default: true - Force adding admins role with full control to all objects in the database.
+use_openshift_routes= # Default: false - on openshift we use routes and not traefik as ingress controller agent_image_pull_secrets= # If using custom image repository that requeires authentiction, like habor, set secret here auto_create_personal_nodered_group= # Default: false - Backwward compability with 1.4, allow OpenCore to autocrete nodered admin roles for all new users auto_create_personal_noderedapi_group= # Default: false - Backwward compability with 1.4, allow OpenCore to autocrete nodered api roles for all new users, require auto_create_personal_nodered_group to be true as well force_add_admins= # Default: true - Force adding admins role with full control to all objects in the database.

 # Default: false - Allow non-federated user to get an reset password link sent.